AcademySoftwareFoundation/OpenCue/CONTRIBUTING.md

 4. Create a Github pull request from your topic branch.

-5. All pull requests trigger CI builds on [Travis CI](https://travis-ci.org/) for Linux and Mac OS and [AppVeyor](https://www.appveyor.com/) for Windows.
+5. All pull requests trigger Jenkins builds which build and test the potential result of your PR merged with the current `master` branch.
 These builds verify that code compiles and all unit tests succeed.
 CI build status is displayed on the GitHub PR page, and changes will only be considered for merging after all builds have succeeded.

 6. Pull requests will be reviewed by project Committers and Contributors, who may discuss, offer constructive feedback, request changes, or approve